julian10m/julian10m.github.io/_posts/2022-04-02-Lagrange-Interpolation.md

 And as Obama would have said many years ago, yes we can!
 Given $n + 1$ points, there exists a polynomial of degree $n$ that meets this condition.
 Not that I particularly wanted a polynomial, but I can settle with that.
-The idea sounds more sexy the moment you are told that there is a *unique* polynomial of degree $n$ complying with such contraints.
+The idea sounds more sexy the moment you are told that there is a *unique* polynomial of degree $n$ complying with such constraints.

 Do you want to find it?
 I want.
 Let's go!